Here are some frequently asked questions about our cats, Joy of Sphynx Cattery and Sphynx cats in general:

 Do you need to feed Sphynx a special diet?

 That question is open to interpretation.
 There are many schools of thought on what is best to feed a Sphynx.
 Some breeders I have met feed exclusively raw food, referred to as the BARF diet.
 (You can google that to get more info.)
 Other breeders have special brands of food they are loyal to.
-I have tried many commercial foods on the market over the years and the one that has worked best for me has been the Nutro Natural Choice Grain Free varieties (my cats prefer the duck and potato).
+I have tried many commercial foods on the market over the years and the one that has worked best for me has been Whole Earth Farms (my cats prefer the duck and turkey).
 My Cattery has always done well with grain free food.
 You want to make sure the kibble has at least 35% protein or more.
 Too much protein can sometimes cause loose stool.
 Feeding too much canned food can also cause loose stool.
 The goal is to have a cat that has a good body tone (not too heavy, not too thin) and produces firm stool.
 For my Sphynx, I leave kibble out 24/7 for grazing and feed canned food once a day in the morning.
 Sphynx have a high metabolism and will eat A LOT so they need to have food and fresh water out at all times.
 Not all Sphynx are the same, so you may have to try a couple types of food to find the one that works best for you kitty!

 Why are the kittens spayed/neutered before they leave the cattery?